 - Financial Decisions and Control.
 If you can’t pay your bills and manage your day-to-day affairs, don’t you want to be the one who selects the person who takes over for you?
 If you don’t decide, the court will freeze your assets and make that decision.
 Your loved ones – often, even if you have a spouse – will have to go to court and pay attorney and court fees so someone can be appointed to take care of your tasks.
-Worst of all, the court has the power to appoint a stranger, who will charge significant fees and have access to your money, property, and bank accounts.
+Worst of all, the court has the power to appoint a stranger as an independent guardian.
+This person will charge significant fees and have access to your money, property, and bank accounts.
 A durable power of attorney is a simple way to appoint a trusted person to manage your finances, business, real estate, etc. if the event you cannot act on your own behalf.

 - Minor Children Decisions and Control.
 What about your minor children?
 Who’s authorized to care for them if you can’t?
 Let Littleton Legal PLLC help you navigate the important decision process of nominating a guardian for your minor children.

 Planning for disability may also include disability income insurance (to help replace lost income) and long-term care insurance (to help cover the costs of care that are not covered by medical insurance).
 Business owners may want to consider business or professional overhead insurance that will pay monthly operating expenses until they recover or the business can be sold or transferred, and buy-sell agreements in the event a co-owner becomes permanently disabled.

 Disability before death is not always expected and it does not always happen, but it must be planned for.

 Contact Littleton Legal PLLC to start your disability planning today.